-10 inspiring individuals are featured through rotating wall-sized portrait exhibits, artistic videos, and photojournalism feature stories, shared via social media and other forms of media.
+10 inspiring individuals are featured through rotating wall-sized portrait exhibits, artistic videos, and photojournalism feature stories.
 Upon completion, the Project’s stories and portraits will be published in a book.

-I Had a Dream Project's mission is to spotlight 10 courageous individuals who are igniting positive change through a feature story, film, and photos on the project’s website and shared online with the world.
-At the end of the project, once all 10 subjects have been featured, I am rotating their portrait exhibits around the country as well as publishing their stories in the book, “I Had a Dream.”
+I Had a Dream Project's mission is to spotlight courageous individuals who are igniting positive change through a feature story, film, and photos.
+At the end of the project, once all subjects have been featured, their portrait exhibits will be exhibited and their stories will be published in the book, “I Had a Dream.”

 Most of the feature stories’ subject matter lies in uncovering an artistic, in-depth portrait of these individuals through the questions, “Who is this person really?” and “What led them to their cause?”

 Nothing is needed more at this time than individuals like our featured subjects who defy stereotypes, follow their vision, and show grit, leadership, and empathy for their fellow humans as they live their truth and seek to create a better world.

 ABOUT THE SUBJECTS